-- 1. The Health Food Innovation Management programme management may draw up guidelines for written assignments and master's thesis.
+- 1. The Health Food Innovation Management programme management may draw up guidelines for written assignments as well as for the written master's thesis and the oral defence thereof.
 The guidelines will be published in the Student Portal. - 2.
-The master's thesis will be evaluated by at least two examiners. - 3.
-The master's thesis must be written individually by the student. - 4.
-The student will write one thesis supervised and assessed by the Faculty over the course of the programme.
+The master's thesis will be evaluated by at least two examiners.
+In addition to the assessment of the written thesis, the two examiners will assess an oral bachelor thesis defence.
+This oral defence will include a short presentation by the student, followed by questions from the examiners. - 3.
+The master's thesis must be written and defended individually by the student. - 4.
+The student will write and defend one thesis supervised and assessed by the Faculty over the course of the programme.